Trebonius91/Caracal/README.md

 Especially the TREQ method allows for black-box generation of high quality PES descriptions, the whole process of PES setup and rate constant calculation with RPMD is realized in the black-box program within Caracal.

-The well-known class of semiempirical GFN-xTB methods is implemented now as well, enabling the bla ck-box simulation of arbitrary chemical systems.
+The well-known class of semiempirical GFN-xTB methods is implemented now as well, enabling the black-box simulation of arbitrary chemical systems.

 QMDFFs of single molecules can be polymerized to describe complex multicomponent mixtures or solutions, containing molecules like transition metal complexes for which it is hard to get force field parametrizations but are easy to setup with QMDFF.